-First of all, before you can go to Nursing School you’ll need your high school diploma or GED.
-Even if you have poor grades, there are still some nursing schools you’ll be able to get into that only require a 2.5 GPA.
+First of all, before you can go to nursing school you’ll need your high school diploma or GED.
+Even if your grades are not the best, there are still some nursing schools you’ll be able to get into that only require a 2.5 GPA.
 Most nursing schools, however, do require a minimum of a 3.0 GPA or higher.
 The higher your GPA, the better the college you can get into.

 There are courses recommended to take in preparation for applying to nursing school.
 Medical terminology is high on that list.
 Other prerequisites are courses such as anatomy and physiology, human growth and development, nutrition, and microbiology.
 For a bachelor’s degree there are more academic core classes in the curriculum such as English, biology, and chemistry.

 You will need to take an exam to get into nursing school called TEAS or test of essential academic skills.
 It covers courses you learned in high school such as English, science and math.
 There are many study guides and workbooks available to prepare for this exam.
 The better your score, the better the college you’ll be able to get into.

 Something else to strongly consider doing, which looks great when applying to colleges is working as a volunteer at a hospital.
 Nursing schools look for candidates that show a passion for the field.
 Aside from it looking good to colleges, volunteering will help you decide if nursing really is the path you want to follow.

 You will also want to attend nursing sessions at the schools of your choice.
 It’s an orientation process but will also serve to help you make a decision as to which college is the right one for you.